neicnordic/neic-sda/docs/guides/deploy-k8s.md

 > [github](https://github.com/neicnordic/neic-sda)!

 ## Guide summary

 This guide explains how to deploy the Sensitive Data Archive (SDA) in kubernetes.
 - What it intends to cover
 - What to expect, scope, explain level of details
 - How self-contained the guide is
-- Examples expected to work directly or not, must be configured (example configs, most updated version?)
+- Examples expected to work directly or not, must be configured (example configurations, most updated version?)

 ## Local security / zone considerations